ThornDuke/metric-imperial-converter/userstories.md

 - [x] If the unit of measurement is invalid, returned will be `'invalid unit'`.
 - [x] If the number is invalid, returned will be `'invalid number'`.
 - [x] If both the unit and number are invalid, returned will be `'invalid number and unit'`.
-- [x] You can use fractions, decimals or both in the parameter (ie. 5, 1/2, 2.5/6), but if nothing is provided it will default to 1.
+- [-] You can use fractions, decimals or both in the parameter (ie. 5, 1/2, 2.5/6), but if nothing is provided it will default to 1.
 - [x] Your return will consist of the `initNum`, `initUnit`, `returnNum`, `returnUnit`, and `string` spelling out units in the format
       `'{initNum} {initUnitString} converts to {returnNum} {returnUnitString}'` with the result rounded to 5 decimals.
-- [x] All 16 unit tests are complete and passing.
+- [-] All 16 unit tests are complete and passing.
-- [x] All 5 functional tests are complete and passing.
+- [-] All 5 functional tests are complete and passing.